davehasacat/airflow-stock-market-elt/README.md

-# Airflow Stocks ELT Project
+# Airflow Stock Market ELT Pipeline

 This project is a complete, containerized ELT (Extract, Load, Transform) environment designed for processing stock data from the [Polygon.io](https://polygon.io/) API.
 It uses a modern data stack to orchestrate a highly parallelized and scalable data pipeline, manage transformations with dbt, and store data in a Postgres data warehouse, providing a robust foundation for financial analysis and backtesting.